Upcoming Events

 REVOLUTION now available for Cats...topical heartworm prevention, flea control, deworming and ear mite medication in ONE easy TOPICAL application!

-Screen your Dog for Heartworm, Lyme and Ehrlichia Diseases Today for only $42!
+Screen your Dog for Heartworm, Lyme and Ehrlichia Diseases Today!!
 Results in 10 minutes while you wait!
 Both Heartworm Lyme Disease arevery common and can be crippling to your pet as well as life-threatening if left untreated.
 Yearly testing is recommended.
 Heartworm testing also available for cats!!

 For more information on Heartworm Disease visit www.heartwormsociety.org and www.knowheartworms.org